luisfpires18/hi-lo_game/README.md

-HiLo Game - A Guessing Game with Real-Time Multiplayer
+# HiLo Game

-Description:
+# Description:

 HiLo is a classic guessing game where you try to discover a secret number chosen by the system within a specified range.
 With this implementation, you can enjoy the game in three modes:

-Training: Practice your skills and learn the game mechanics without any opponent.
+Training:
 Single Player: Challenge yourself against a BOT that reacts based on your guesses.
 Multi Player: Create a room in a lobby and invite friends to join you for a real-time guessing duel.
 Gameplay: